-In 2021, we will (for entities outside the RFB perimeter) continue to:
+In 2021, we will continue to:

-- monitor our incentive structures and measures, to maintain alignment to our strategic aims, culture and behaviours, balancing the needs of our people, customers, communities and shareholders and supporting our business transformation. - monitor external developments in executive remuneration best practices in the industry and broader market taking into account the regulatory landscape and corporate governance.
+- monitor our incentive structures and measures, to maintain alignment to our strategic aims, culture and behaviours, balancing the needs of our people, customers, communities and shareholders and supporting our business transformation. - review and update our remuneration policies and procedures to implement the changes needed in the context of CRD V - focus on the pay policies and practices for the wider workforce and to make sure that they are considered when determining senior executive reward. - monitor external developments in executive remuneration best practices in the industry and broader market taking into account the regulatory landscape and corporate governance.

-The members of the Committee during 2020 were Chris Jones (Chair), Scott Wheway (until 30 September 2020), and Ed Giera (from 1 November 2020).
-The Committee met 9 (including ad hoc meetings) times in 2020, reflecting its responsiveness to the changing environment brought by Covid-19.
+The members of the Committee during 2020 were Annemarie Durbin (Chair) Chris Jones, Scott Wheway (until 30 September 2020), Genevieve Shore, Mark Lewis (from 16 December 2020) and Ed Giera (from 1 November 2020).

+The Committee met15 (including ad hoc meetings) times in 2020, reflecting its responsiveness to the changing environment brought by Covid-19.